Jacob Johan Anckarström: The murder

 On 16 March 1792, Gustav III had returned to Stockholm, after spending the day at Haga Palace outside the city, to dine and visit a masquerade ball at the Royal Opera.
 During dinner, the king received an anonymous letter (written by the colonel of the Life Guards, Carl Pontus Lilliehorn) that contained a threat to his life, but as the king had received numerous threatening letters in the past, he chose to ignore the warning.

 After dining, the king with Baron Hans Henrik von Essen at his right arm went around the theatre once and then into the foyer where they met Captain Carl Fredrik Pollet.
-The king, von Essen and Pollet continued through a corridor towards the scene where several dancers and masked men filled the tiles.
-Due to the crowd, Pollet receded behind the king, who then turned backwards to talk to Pollet.
+The king, von Essen and Pollet continued through a corridor towards the stage where several dancers and masked men filled the space.
+Due to the crowd, Pollet receded behind the king, who then leaned back to talk to Pollet.

 Anckarström stood at the entrance to the corridor and edged himself behind the king, took out a pistol from his left inner pocket and either he or Count Ribbing, who was next to him, pulled the trigger.
-Because of the king turning backwards the shot went in at an angle left of the third lumbar vertebrae towards the left hip region.
+Because of the king leaning back at that exact moment the shot went in at an angle left of the third lumbar vertebrae towards the left hip region.
 The shot consisted of two bullets, furniture tacks and bits of lead clippings; Anckarström later confessed that the composition of the shot was intended to be as lethal as possible.

 The king twitched and said “aee” without falling.
 Anckarström then lost courage; he had thought that the king would fall directly.
 Bewildered, Anckarström dropped the pistol and knife on the floor, took a few steps and shouted fire.
-He quickly went towards the entrance, but the guard had already closed the doors.
-Despondent, he hid his second pistol and mixed with the crowd.
+He quickly went towards the entrance, but the guards had already closed the doors.
+Despondent, he hid his second pistol and mixed in with the crowd.
 His intention had been to shoot himself with the second pistol.
 Witnesses told the court that Anckarström had been agitated and asked if the king was badly wounded.
-All guests at the masquerade were forced to give their names before leaving the house.
+All guests at the masquerade were forced to give their names before leaving.